Ms Emily Louisa SMITH

 Office and Office Hour / Bureau et Heure de Réception

 Research Interests / Recherches

-Emily has recently taught upon the undergraduate seminar ‘Ben Jonson: Prose, Drama, Poetry’ (2021) and ‘The Body in Early Modern English Literature’ (2021), in addition to the department’s first-year introductory module.
+Emily has recently convened the undergraduate seminars 'Shakespeare's "Problem Plays"', ‘Ben Jonson: Prose, Drama, Poetry’ (2021) and ‘The Body in Early Modern English Literature’ (2021), in addition to teaching upon the department’s first-year introductory module.
 Some of the interactive tools which she uses in her teaching and research can be found at: shakespeerie.itch.io

 Review: AntConc (Version 3.5.8) / WordSmith Tools (Version 8).